 At university I joined the radio, television and photography societies so that I could begin to create a portfolio and apply for the masters that I had dreamed of getting into for so long.
 I then completed a CAA drone pilot course to obtain a license to do aerials and got work as a researcher and camera assistant/2nd operator.

-I am now at Silverback Films, working on a new 8K BBC Landmark series, and previously Our Planet; Halo in collaboration with WWF for Netflix.
+I am now at Silverback Films, having recently completed a new 8K BBC Landmark series, and now working as an Assistant Producer on a new Netflix project.

 I also do freelance camerawork for Panasonic and Atomos as one of their ambassador, creating exclusive content for their channels in the UK and Europe, testing their latest equipment, giving talks, lectures as well as produce on remote location shoots.